HarshBarnwal2004/AI-Skill-Assessment-Agent/README.md

-# AI-Skill-Assessment-Agent
-# 🧠 SkillLens – AI Skill Assessment & Learning Agent
+#  SkillLens – AI Skill Assessment & Learning Agent

 An AI-powered application that evaluates a candidate’s resume against a job description, assesses real skill proficiency, identifies gaps, and generates a **personalized learning roadmap with curated resources**.